B. Mus, Grad. Dip. Ed., L. Mus. A, FTCL

 PHILIP CARMODY B.Ed(Mus)

 Philip is Director of Music at Melbourne Grammar School where he directs the Chapel Choir whose repertoire is drawn principally from the cathedral tradition.
 In recent years the Chapel Choir has performed on ABCTV with Russell Watson and at Hamer Hall with Orchestra Victoria under the baton of Graham Abbott.
-Last year the choir performed the Vivaldi Gloria with Paul Dyer and the Australian Brandenburg Orchestra in two full house performances at the Melbourne Recital Centre.
+At the Melbourne Recital Hall the choir has been featured in Bach’s St Matthew Passion, directed by Jeremy Summerly, and in three concerts with the Australian Brandenburg Orchestra and Paul Dyer: Vivaldi’s Gloria; Dixit Dominus; and Handel’s Coronation Anthems.

 Philip has twice been awarded the Music Theatre Guild’s Musical Director of the Year – firstly for Whitehorse Music Theatre’s Man of La Mancha in 1998, and CLOC’s A Little Night Music in 2000.
 In 1999 he was musical director for Whitehorse’s The Secret Garden, in 2004 Lés Miserables and in 2007 their season of Disney’s Beauty and the Beast.
 Philip composed the score to the pantomime Aladdin, commissioned by The Catchment Players, which has been performed professionally.

 In 2010 Philip was guest conductor of the Melbourne Chamber Choir in a programme of sacred a cappella works and the Duruflé Requiem.
-In July 2008 he conducted 400 young singers at the Days in the Dioceses Commissioning Mass at Telstra Dome for the Melbourne Catholic Archdiocese.
+In 2016 the Australian Brandenburg Orchestra invited Philip to guest conduct Brandenburg Young Voices at the Melbourne Recital Centre.

-For a number of years Philip has been a guest presenter/conducting tutor at the ACCET (Australian Choral Conductors Education and Training) Summer School and is in frequent demand for workshops and adjudication.
+For a number of years he has been a guest presenter/conducting tutor at the ACCET (Australian Choral Conductors Education and Training) Summer School and is in frequent demand for workshops and adjudication.